LedgerHQ/ledger-live/apps/ledger-live-desktop/tests/utils/dummy-wallet-app/README.md

   // generate a random id
   const id = randomUUID();

-  // send the account.request method and save the promise for later const resPromise = discoverPage.send({
+  // send the account.request method.
+This send method gives us the Wallet API message id and a promise from the 'inject javascript' step that we will resolve later const { id, response } = discoverPage.send({
     jsonrpc: "2.0",
     id,
     method: "account.request",